Welcome to Part 5 of the School of Golf Architecture. For an introduction to this series, check out the first installment.

 — Roberto Castro (@cicioCASTRO) May 8, 2020

-This is a fairly common frustration, I think.
-Golf architects often say that routing is the most important part of their job.
-At the same time, it’s a uniquely difficult aspect of a golf course for a player to perceive and appreciate.
+This is a common frustration.
+Golf architects often say that routing is the most important part of their job, but it’s a uniquely difficult aspect of a golf course for a player to perceive and appreciate.
 So with this edition of the School of Golf Architecture, my goal is to clear up some of that confusion.

 The term “routing,” in golf course design, refers to how an architect lays out holes on a piece of land.
 Or as Tom Doak puts it, routing is “choosing the position of tees and greens for every golf hole on the course.”